Cognigy/Documentation/docs/ai/empower/knowledge-ai/web-page.md

 === "There are no Knowledge Stores"
      1. Open the Cognigy.AI interface.
-     2. In the left-side menu, select an Agent where you want to add a Knowledge Store.
+     2. In the left-side menu, select a Project where you want to add a Knowledge Store.
      3. In the left-side menu, navigate to **Build > Knowledge**.
 The Knowledge AI wizard will be opened.
      4. Continue following the wizard instructions.
      5. Specify a unique name, select an [embedding model](../llms.md#supported-models) if you did not add it before.